-My family and I had an adventurous time when we visited Chattanooga, TN.
-One of our stops was at the renowned Ruby Falls.
+My family and I had an adventurous time when we visited the best cave in Tennessee.
+One of our stops was at the renowned Ruby Falls in Chattanooga, TN.
 I had visited this cave when I was a child, but my memory of it is very vague.
 My only recollection is a photo that my parents had taken outside of the cave.
 That is one of the reasons why I wanted to visit again someday.
 I just never knew when until I recently suggested to my husband about visiting there at the spur of the moment.
 Those spur of the moment adventures can be the best!

 Leo Lambert and the crew explored the new found cave, discovering a myriad of beautifully unique rock formations, stream beds, and flowing passages.
 They explored further and further into the cave until they reach its final destination that it would be known for, a magnificent waterfall!
 Leo was in such of its pure beauty that he couldn’t help but bring his wife Ruby along the next time he explored the cave.
 He named it in her honor, thus that is how Ruby Falls was born!
 It has been opened to the public since 1930.

 As a self-proclaimed spelunker (without the credentials), I was in awe of all of the geological wonders that Ruby Falls had to offer.
 Some of the rock formations had playfully creative names like Steak and Potatoes, Tobacco Leaves, Elephant’s Foot, Onyx Column, Ruby’s Drapery, and Angel Wings, to name a few.